alessandrocescon/shellcms/README.md

 # shellcms
-a new fast cms written in bash
+a new fast flat file based cms written in bash